-In the first quarter of 2013, environmental consultants did not perform work as we wait for Department of Parks and Recreation (DPR) review of the proposed mitigation material &ndash signage and pamphlets - for the historic wooden bulkhead found at Burling Slip.
+In the 2nd quarter of 2013, the NYC Department of Parks and Recreation (DPR) continued to review proposed mitigation material &ndash signage and pamphlets - for the historic wooden bulkhead found at Burling Slip.
 Proposed signage has been presented to DPR.
-We are awaiting their review before designing the second sign and pamphlets.